idlab-discover/RustiFlow/README.md

     -n, --no-contaminant-features
             Whether not to include contaminant features

+    -o, --only-ingress
+            Only ingress traffic will be captured

         --interval <INTERVAL>
             The print interval for open flows in seconds, needs to be smaller than the flow maximum lifespan